What is Marginal Revenue?

 The production and sale of an additional unit tend to continue to generate more revenue, but only until a certain level of production volume is reached, above which the benefits start to reverse course.

-Marginal revenue is used to measure the increase (or decrease) in revenue from the sale of an additional unit of product.
+The marginal revenue measures the increase (or decrease) in revenue from the sale of an additional unit of product.

 From the perspective of management, marginal analysis enables them to determine their company’s optimal output level and adjust accordingly, as profit maximization and the management of costs are critical components of a properly functioning, sustainable business model.